-ITEM7 - TYPES OF CLIENTS
+ITEM 7 - TYPES OF CLIENTS

-All our clients are Accredited Investors and nearly all are also Qualified Purchasers2.
+Nearly all of our clients are Accredited Investors and Qualified Purchasers3.
 Our clients include colleges and universities, foundations and other non-profit institutions, including, but not limited to, museums and libraries, independent schools, religious institutions, professional and research institutions, service organizations and performing arts institutions.
 We also act as an investment adviser to private clients, family offices, corporations, healthcare institutions, insurance groups, pension plans and ERISA pools and public and government-related groups.